Wattwil railway station

 Wattwil railway station (Bahnhof Wattwil) is a railway station in Wattwil, in the Swiss canton of St. Gallen.
 It is an intermediate station on the Bodensee–Toggenburg railway, the southern terminus of the Wil–Ebnat-Kappel railway, and the eastern terminus of the Uznach–Wattwil railway (the latter includes the 8.6 km long Ricken Tunnel).
 It is served by local and long-distance trains.

 Services

-Three S-Bahn routes and one InterRegio long-distance service call at Wattwil railway station.

 Trains

+As of the December 2023 timetable change the following services stop at Wattwil: